 USDA Symbol: ruhi2

-This cheerful, widespread wildflower is considered an annual to a short-lived perennial across its range.
+Depending on growing conditions, this species may act as an annual, biennial or as a short-lived perennial.
 Bright-yellow, 2-3 in. wide, daisy-like flowers with dark centers are its claim-to-fame.
-They occur singly atop 1-2 ft. stems.
+They occur singly atop 1-2+ ft. stems.
 The stems and scattered, oval leaves are covered with bristly hairs.
-Coarse, rough-stemmed plant with daisy-like flower heads made up of showy golden-yellow ray flowers, with disk flowers forming a brown central cone.
+Coarse, rough-stemmed plant with daisy-like flower heads made up of showy golden-yellow ray flowers, with disc flowers forming a brown central cone.

-This native prairie biennial forms a rosette of leaves the first year, followed by flowers the second year.
-It is covered with hairs that give it a slightly rough texture.
-The Green-headed Coneflower (R. laciniata) has yellow ray flowers pointing downward, a greenish-yellow disk, and irregularly divided leaves.
+Stems, leaves and phyllaries are covered with hairs that give it a slightly rough texture.
+The similar Green-headed Coneflower (R. laciniata) has yellow ray flowers pointing downward, a greenish-yellow disc, and irregularly divided leaves.

 Plant Characteristics